rri/silentYak/content/pages/reading-list/index.md

 skill and luck; rather, it is a combination of skill and probabilities – and you can make intelligent bets knowing the odds. **Takeaway:** Avoid conflating *decisions* and *outcomes*.
 Good decisions will sometimes lead to bad outcomes (or the other way around).
-You should hone your decision-making process, while accepting that you can’t control every throw of the dice. [↑ Back to Contents](#contents)
+You should hone your decision-making process, while accepting that you can’t control every throw of the dice.

+{{ link (class = "back-to-top", href = "#contents", text = "↑ Back to Top") }}

 ### [The Elements of Journalism](https://www.amazon.com/dp/0804136785)